 Usually, the Arizona Good Samaritan Law revolves around situations where either a medical professional or a bystander must act quickly to save a life or prevent an emergency from escalating.
 If these people act in good faith and do not mean to injure or cause trauma to the affected person, they are not responsible for the event’s outcome.
 Here are a few examples:

-• Administering epinephrine: Giving someone an epinephrine injection can be lifesaving when allergic reactions occur.
+- Administering epinephrine: Giving someone an epinephrine injection can be lifesaving when allergic reactions occur.
 If a health professional isn’t available, the person who administered the epinephrine will not be responsible for whatever happens to the person suffering from the reaction.

-• Using a defibrillator: In some emergencies, defibrillator use may be necessary to help save a person’s life.
+- Using a defibrillator: In some emergencies, defibrillator use may be necessary to help save a person’s life.
 If an EMT uses this device in good faith, they will not be found liable for injury caused by the defibrillator.

-• Removing an animal or a child from a vehicle: People acting as good Samaritans may, in good faith, break into a locked vehicle to save the life of an animal or child.
+- Removing an animal or a child from a vehicle: People acting as good Samaritans may, in good faith, break into a locked vehicle to save the life of an animal or child.
 However, they must notify law enforcement or animal control first.

 Learn More About the Arizona Good Samaritan Law From Sargon Law Group

 Sometimes, a good Samaritan can save the day.
 In other situations, this person may not render the appropriate care even if they mean to help.
-If you suffered due to a provider’s negligence, it’s time to reach out to an attorney in Maricopa County.
+If you suffered due to a provider’s negligence, it’s time to reach out to an injury attorney in Phoenix.
 They can begin untangling your case and determine whether it falls under the Arizona Good Samaritan Law.
 Get in touch with Sargon Law Group today for compassionate, experienced legal assistance.